 Could there be another pandemic?

 Another pandemic of H1N1 swine flu is much less likely now, as people have developed some degree of immunity.
-Before the 2009–2010 pandemic, there was no evidence that H1N1 had infected humans.
+Before the

 Under the right conditions, however, a pandemic can occur if any novel virus moves from animals to humans.